Adbhutashra/Karaokeapp/README.md

 ## Development Status

-Added the Picth Adjustment module in Android native code but currenly it is in developerment.
+Added the Pitch Adjustment module in Android native code but currenly it is in developerment.